-Wooster's water is pumped from the Killbuck Buried Valley Aguifer.
+Wooster's water is pumped from the Killbuck Buried Valley Aquifer.
 Protection of Wooster's well water supply is of utmost importance.
 In 1998, the City began a Wellhead Protection Program, including the establishment of a committee to review the program and advise on its implementation.
-This program identifies the source and boundaries of the City's aguifer and the potential sources of contamination that could affect the water in the aguifer.
-The sand and gravel aguifer is susceptible to contamination.
+This program identifies the source and boundaries of the City's aquifer and the potential sources of contamination that could affect the water in the aquifer.
+The sand and gravel aquifer is susceptible to contamination.
 The city has identified potential sources within the wellhead protection area.
-These sources include several industrial activities. underground storage tanks, and abandoned landfills.
-Volatile organic compounds (VOCs) have been detected in water well S-1, confirming the sensitive nature of the aguifer.
+These sources include several industrial activities, underground storage tanks, and abandoned landfills.
+Volatile organic compounds (VOCs) have been detected in water well S-1, confirming the sensitive nature of the aquifer.
 The city has worked to keep VOCs out of the remaining public water wells through pumping and ground water monitoring.

 The City of Wooster has placed a priority on protecting its ground water resources through public education and source controls.
 Education will be focused on those activities identified by the potential contamination source inventory.
 Source controls will focus on education, recycling methods, and pollution prevention.
-Several industrial activities. underground storage tanks and abandoned landfills near the well fields were identified as high priority potential sources of pollution.
+Several industrial activities, underground storage tanks and abandoned landfills near the well fields were identified as high priority potential sources of pollution.
 You can review the report by contacting us at the water plant.
-We encourage your participation on the Wellhead Protection Committee.
-For more information on your drinking water contact the EPA Safe Drinking Water Hotline at 800-426-4791; or City of Wooster Utilities Manager, Kevin Givins at 330-263-5286.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Federal Environmental Protection Agency's Safe Drinking Water Hotline (1-800-426-4791);or City of Wooster Utilities Manager, Kevin Givins at 330-263-5286.